victor-melo/vgcollect-cmd/README.md

 ```
 # Display all games in your collection with "final fantasy" in its title
 ./vgc.py search "final fantasy"

+# Using the use_local flag will cause the application to use its local cache to search instead
+# of reaching out to vgcollect.com.
+Use this to increase search speed if you havent updated your
+# vgcollect database since your last search
+./vgc.py use_local search "mario"

+# Using the cases flag, you will search for games with missing cases, note that your query searches
+# for platforms, not for the title
+./vgc.py cases saerch "PS3"

 # Backup your collection to a csv file
 ./vgc.py backup